 The Board will continue to monitor closely the impact of the current economic uncertainties on its business and the activities of its tenants.
-We monitor each quarterly rent collection, and as of 24 May 2024 we have collected 96% of the March quarter rent roll.
+We monitor each quarterly rent collection, and as of 31 May 2025 we had collected 97% of the March quarter rent roll.

-On 3 May 2024 the Company repaid its term loan of £3.6m with NatWest Bank and entered into a 5-year £10m revolving credit facility.
 With our agreed long-term banking facilities, low level of gearing and diversified portfolio of investment properties and tenants, the Board believes that the Company will continue to be well placed to weather any further problems caused by the current economic uncertainties.